Updated on May 12th, 2022 by Aristofanis Papadatos

 The cost of production of electric vehicles has significantly decreased in recent years.
 In addition, manufacturers have managed to greatly improve the autonomy of these vehicles thanks to technological improvements in batteries.
 As a result, the electric vehicle business has become a high-growth industry.

-In the third quarter, NIO delivered 12,206 vehicles and thus grew the number of vehicles sold by 154% over the prior year’s quarter and by 18.1% over the previous quarter.
-Its ES6 model has been the fastest selling electric SUV in China for 13 consecutive months.
+In the fourth quarter of 2021, NIO delivered 25,034 vehicles and thus grew the number of vehicles sold by 44% over the prior year’s quarter and by 2.4% over the previous quarter.
+In the full year, the company grew its vehicle deliveries by 109%, to 91,429.

 Moreover, the ES8 model, which has a price above $60,000, has reached the number one position in the category of premium electric SUVs.